Home Vancouver Events Calendar Vancouver Cherry Blossom Festival

 The Vancouver Cherry Blossom Festival takes place in April most years.
 It features a Japan Fair and other blossom-themed events.

 Events happening in late March include both the Big Picnic and Blossoms After Dark at David Lam Park.
 Then the Sakura Days Japan Fair takes place at VanDusen Garden in mid-April.
-There are a few other events happening this year too.
+There were a few other events that happened this year too.

 Other flower festivals you might be interested in this time of year include the Harrison Tulip Festival, Abbotsford Tulip Festival, and Sweet Spring Flower Festival at Greendale Acres.
 All three of these are exceptional and well worth the drive to the Fraser Valley to see!